bernie-skipole/exercise/README.md

 Needs the skipole framework to run.

-It is currently line at www.webparametrics.co.uk
+It is currently online at www.webparametrics.co.uk